xdmnl/api-documentation/source/index.html.md

 When the rate limit is exceeded, the server will respond with a [**429 Too Many Requests**](https://tools.ietf.org/html/rfc6585#section-4) HTTP code with the header `Retry-After` to tell you how many seconds you need to wait before you can retry the request.

 ### Additional Rate limiting
 Some resource intensive routes are subject to additional rate limiting to prevent strain on Front's infrastructure.
+This additional rate limit has a short TTL and only prevents sudden bursts of requests.
+The limit will depend on the resources needed to fulfill the request.

 Such routes have the header `X-Front-Tier`.
 If you are rate limited for such a route, you will receive the header `Retry-After`, even though `X-RateLimit-Remaining` may be greater than 0.
+This is because the limits do not affect each other.

 Please wait `Retry-After` seconds before safely retrying the request.

+If you experience any difficulties, please <a href='mailto:api@frontapp.com'>contact us</a>.

 ### Individual resources